 If you are letting a furnished holiday home then you may be entitled to claim on additional expenses, such as allowances for wear and tear on furniture, fixtures and fittings, loans to traders and so on.

 Tax rate changes for landlords

 Back in 2015, George Osborne announced that tax breaks for buy-to-let landlords would be curbed to “create a more level playing field between those buying a home to let and those buying a home to live in”.
-As a result, the amount of tax landlords can claim will now be capped at the basic rate of tax beginning in April 2017.
+As a result, the amount of tax landlords can claim has been capped at the basic rate of tax since April 2017.
 Buy-to-let landlords can offset their mortgage interest payments and some of their costs against their income.